 Many investors are still learning about the various metrics that can be useful when analysing a stock.
 This article is for those who would like to learn about Return On Equity (ROE).
-We'll use ROE to examine CubeSmart (NYSE:CUBE), by way of a worked example.
+By way of learning-by-doing, we'll look at ROE to gain a better understanding of CubeSmart (NYSE:CUBE).

 Does CubeSmart Have A Good Return On Equity?

 By comparing a company's ROE with its industry average, we can get a quick measure of how good it is.
-However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
-As you can see in the graphic below, CubeSmart has a higher ROE than the average (6.1%) in the REITs industry.
+The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
+As you can see in the graphic below, CubeSmart has a higher ROE than the average (5.6%) in the REITs industry.

-CubeSmart does use a significant amount of debt to increase returns.
-It has a debt to equity ratio of 1.01.
-While the ROE isn't too bad, it would probably be a lot lower if the company was forced to reduce debt.
+It's worth noting the high use of debt by CubeSmart, leading to its debt to equity ratio of 1.09.
+The combination of a rather low ROE and significant use of debt is not particularly appealing.
 Debt does bring extra risk, so it's only really worthwhile when a company generates some decent returns from it.

 Return on equity is useful for comparing the quality of different businesses.
 A company that can achieve a high return on equity without debt could be considered a high quality business.
 All else being equal, a higher ROE is better.